wild-devops/pwshake/README.md

 ```
 PS>./pwshake.ps1
 ```
-And it runs various tests included in this repo.
+And it runs various tests and examples included in this repo.

 ## See more about:
 * [bootstrapper `pwshake.ps1` script](/doc/bootstrapper.md)